AVONnadozie/LiteFrame/docs/README.md

 #### Available Router Methods
-The router allows you to register routes that respond to the common HTTP verb:
+The router allows you to register routes that respond to the common HTTP verbs:
 ```php
 <?php